 Satellite Shankar Movie Review: Sooraj Pancholi's Film Connects With Emotions But It Barely Lasts!

 'I was told that you look like Mahesh Babu,' quips Pramila (Megha Akash) to Shankar (Sooraj Pancholi) while pointing at the Telugu superstar's poster on a railway wall.
-Hearing this, the latter's eyes brighten up with Pramila immediately bursting the bubble by saying that's one of the reasons why she couldn't recognize Sooraj during their first meeting.
+Hearing this, the latter's eyes brighten up with Pramila immediately bursting the bubble by saying that's one of the reasons why she couldn't recognise Sooraj during their first meeting.

-Megha Akash gets to deliver some solid punches in 'Satellite Shankar' and she leaves a lasting impresion, making you wish that some more sweet-exchange between her and Shankar was in store.
+Megha Akash gets to deliver some solid punches in 'Satellite Shankar' and she leaves a lasting impresion, making you wish that some more sweet exchanges between her and Shankar was in store.

 What's Yay: Megha Akash, concept of the film